MineVinyl

 Guide · Getting started

-How to make a custom Minecraft music disc
+How to make custom music discs in Minecraft Java and Bedrock

 This guide walks you through the full process of replacing Minecraft's music disc sounds with your own audio using MineVinyl.
-No mods, no command-line tools — just a browser and a music file.
+You can generate a Java resource pack directly in the browser, then use the Bedrock notes below when you need the same custom music discs packaged for Bedrock Edition.

 How Minecraft music discs work

-MineVinyl handles the folder structure, file naming, OGG conversion, and the required pack.mcmeta metadata file automatically.
+MineVinyl handles the folder structure, file naming, OGG conversion (including the mono downmix Minecraft needs), and the required pack.mcmeta metadata file automatically.

-Open the MineVinyl generator and choose your Minecraft version from the dropdown.
+Open the MineVinyl generator and choose your Minecraft Java version from the dropdown.
 This matters because:

 • Different versions have different numbers of music discs.

-• The pack_format value in pack.mcmeta must match your version or the game will show an incompatibility warning.
+• The pack_format value in pack.mcmeta must match your version or the game will show an incompatibility warning — see pack_format explained for the full version table.

 If you're unsure of your version, open Minecraft and check the bottom-left of the main menu screen.